Is Your Law Firm Ready for Google’s New Mobile Index?

 Google measures this according to metrics such as time on site, bounce rate, and pages visited, just to name a few.

-Up until now, Google ranked your site based on how people used your site on a desktop computer.
+Up until now, Google ranked your site based on how people used your law firm website on a desktop computer.

 That is what will be changing this year.